deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 layout: default
 ---

-# Movie Review Sentiment Analysis With Word2Vec, DBNs and RNTNs
+# Movie Review Sentiment Analysis With Word2Vec and DBNs

 In this post, we're going to walk through a sentiment analysis of movie reviews using the Rotten Tomatoes dataset.